rohm1/AndroSAT/README.md

 otherwise the MiniSat library won't be found.
 If you want to import it to your own package, edit ```jni/core/Main.cc``` appropriately.
 You'll have to recompile MiniSat with the Android NDK.

+Please refer to the exemple activity to know how to use AndroSAT, and to AndroSAT.java javadoc.

 ##License##
 Copyright (c) 2012, rohm1 <rp@rohm1.com>.
 All rights reserved.